sebw/blog.wains.be/content/posts/2021/2021-10-17-fedora-efi-fwupgrmgr.md

 ## Conclusion

-After upgrading all possible firmares, the USB flapping is gone.
+After upgrading all possible firmwares, the USB flapping is gone.

 Lenovo Thunderbolt docking stations are quite terrible and unreliable (sources: own experience and IT support claims).